liushanlin/rhinoceros-comparative-genome/README.md

 ## block2msa.pl
 >
 It reads whole genome alignments (file in MAF format generated using multiZ) and a species table which contians reference species and the query species.
 The query species are those that do not have de novo genome reference and have to obtain the genome sequences via concensus calling using functions like ANGSD -doFast

+## exonerate2coordinate.pl
+>
+It takes inputs of log files generated from exonerate and the corresponding nucleodtie fasta files, and output the amino acid sequuences and cds identified by exonerate.
+In addition, it calculates the p-distance between identified exons and the reference exons and finds the best hits, which can be used for the following exon based sequence alignment.